AntonyMorar/AntonyMorar.github.io/README.md

 # First time using a Ghost theme?

-The website a simple templating language called [Handlebars](http://handlebarsjs.com/) for its themes.
+The website uses a simple templating language called [Handlebars](http://handlebarsjs.com/) for its themes.

-This theme has lots of code comments to help explain what's going on just by reading the code.
-Once you feel comfortable with how everything works, we also have full [theme API documentation](https://ghost.org/docs/api/handlebars-themes/) which explains every possible Handlebars helper and template.
+Full [theme API documentation](https://ghost.org/docs/api/handlebars-themes/) which explains every possible Handlebars helper and template.

 **The main files are:**